yanivnizan/wp-store/README.md

     > You can initialize _SoomlaStore_ in the "MainPage()" function of a 'PhoneApplicationPage'.

+5. Write IAPMock.xml ([example](https://github.com/soomla/wp-store-example/blob/master//wp-store-example/wp-store-example/IAPMock.xml)) and save it in the root folder of your project.

+This file is used in TestMode to simulate the Windows Store informations.
+YOU DON'T NEED TO PUBLISH YOUR APP IN THE BETA PROGRAM TO TEST IAP!

-5. You'll need an event handler in order to be notified about in-app purchasing related events. refer to the [Event Handling](https://github.com/soomla/wp-store#event-handling) section for more information.
+6. You'll need an event handler in order to be notified about in-app purchasing related events. refer to the [Event Handling](https://github.com/soomla/wp-store#event-handling) section for more information.

 And that's it !
 You have storage and in-app purchasing capabilities...
 ALL-IN-ONE.